Search

 • Legal statements: Two statements must appear on all flyers: the ADA alternative-format statement and the statement of nondiscrimination.
 If you are holding an event, you also need to include the ADA accommodation statement.
 These statements can be found here on the Affirmative Action website.

 • QUESTIONS?
-Contact Annemarie Mountz at [email protected].
+Contact [email protected].

 **NOTE: This information pertains only to printed and electronic promotional materials.
 Classroom instructional materials, scholarly journals, research papers, internal memoranda, and forms do not need U.Ed. numbers.